diemop/awesome-tue-software/readme.md

 I have added my own notes, and thoughts on the subjects done but I am very open to other people's input.
 If you have anything you want to share relevant to the subject, just [fork](https://help.github.com/articles/fork-a-repo/) this repository and add your own links where appropriate, then do a [pull request](https://help.github.com/articles/about-pull-requests/).
 I am open to any changes and feedback.

 #Hackathons
 Hackathons are a really awesome way to put what you know into practice and create something great in a very short time.
-Unlike UK and US, hackathons are not such a common such a common occurence in Netherlands unforunately but that can change. :)
+Unlike UK and US, hackathons are not such a common occureence in Netherlands unforunately but that is sure to change soon. :)

 There are quite a few hackathons happening around Europe like [Junction](http://hackjunction.com) or [OxfordHack](http://www.oxfordhack.com).
 [Here](https://calendar.google.com/calendar/embed?src=l6lnjiqmr0sc9ijj7rq2lqb5d8@group.calendar.google.com&ctz=Europe/London) is a calendar of all the european hackathons that is very commonly updated.
 I suggest all students to apply to some and try yourself out, or help [organise one yourself](https://guide.mlh.io).
 There is also a [hackathon happening here in Eindhoven](http://hackeindhoven.nl), hope to see you then.

 ##First Year